6 Types of sales quota to help your team win bigger

 A well-planned sales quota should be tied to the company strategies.

-A missed sales quota not only discourages a salesperson but also disrupts the company’s journey to achieve its targets.
+A missed sales quota not only discourages a salesperson but also disrupts the sales cycle and company’s journey to achieve its targets.

 That’s why, it’s essential to set sales quotas and build plans for the organization around such quotas.